hufyhang/chop/README.md

 Requires/loads a chop.js module, and returns the returned value of `module`.

 - `module`: chop.js module name.
 If multiple modules, then in the form of an array.
 If a particular version is needed, Use `@` to indicate. e.g. `$ch.require(['ui@0.2', 'layout'])`.

+For details on module versions, see [jsDelivr](http://www.jsdelivr.com/) and search for modules by adding `chopjs-` before modules' names.
+E.g. to search `event`, type `chopjs-event`.

 - `useLoader`: [__Optional__] either `true` or `false` to define if to use Chop.js online module loader.
 Default: `true`.